keu/docs/software/registry-backend.md

 3. Select one of the following options:

-  - To add your AWS credentials to the `config.yaml` file, add this entry:
+  - To authenticate to AWS with your registry credentials, add this entry to the `config.yaml` file:

   ```yaml
     astronomer: